 would ever again be a public venue as the developers didn't want to

 necessary parking requirements.
-Now, with some dedicated parking and a
+But in 2019 with Essex giving assurances of some dedicated parking and a

 The Wallace on

-Sunset, the new mixed-use building to the west in the theatre's former
+Sunset, the new mixed-use building by Essex located to the west in the theatre's former

 parking lot, opened in 2021.
 It contains 200 apartments and 4,700 sf of